muratk5n/thirdwave/en/2021/11/veg-burger-deluxe.md

 * 1/2 Tblspoon Wheat Starch

 Soften onions and musrooms on a pan.
-Boil the rice, until its water evaporates, add colard green to soften it.
+Boil the rice, until its water evaporates, add colard green at the end to soften it.
 Add everything along with the beans, in a bowl.
 Either run it through blender or mash, mix by hand.
 Add breadcrums until the mix holds it shape.
 Make patties, fry in oil on a pan.
 Serve in a bun along with garnish.

 [Ref 1](veg-burger.md)